celery/celery/CONTRIBUTING.rst

     Contributing to Celery should be as simple as possible, so none of these steps should be considered mandatory.

-    You can even send in patches by email if that is your preferred work method.
+    You can even send in patches by email if that's your preferred work method.
 We won't like you any less, any contribution you make is always appreciated!